Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Assumption(s):
 1. Tester knows all recipes tagged as **Lazy Favorite**
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
-1. Scroll down to **Random Recipe** section
+1. Scroll down to **Random Recipe** section.
-1. Click on the button **Browse our favorites!**
+1. Click on the button **Browse our Lazy Favorites!**.
 1. Check over returned recipes to make sure all appropriate recipes are shown.

 #### Document Result(s):
-1. Documentation of any recipes that do not appropriately show up when **Lazy Favorite** button is clicked
+1. Documentation of any recipes that do not appropriately show up when **Browse our Lazy Favorites** button is clicked.
-1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.
+1. Documentation of recipe name, screen resolution, browser/device, and page of any content has bad UX.
-1. Documentation of recipe name, screen resolution, device and page anytime there is an incorrect box shadow.
+1. Documentation of recipe name, screen resolution, browser/device, and page anytime there is an incorrect box shadow.

 ### Testing Recipe Favorites Function